gdams/adoptium/content/blog/aqavit-scope/index.md

 ![Adoptium Marketplace Vendors](marketplaceVendors.png)

-The Adoptium project uses AQAvit verification for the release activities for its Temurin binaries.
-Since Temurin covers a broad set of platforms and versions, this is an ambitious effort.
-An overview of the activities of AQAvit testing and triage is covered by this [presentation](https://youtu.be/TWD_b8cwIVg), which takes a look at the January and April CPU triage as examples.
+The Adoptium project uses AQAvit verification for the release activities for its Eclipse Temurin binaries.
+Since Temurin covers a broad set of platforms and versions, this is an ambitious effort!
+An overview of the activities of AQAvit testing and triage is covered by this [presentation](https://youtu.be/TWD_b8cwIVg), which takes a look at the January and April 2024 Critical Patch Update (CPU) triage activities.

 ![April AQAvit Triage](1PlatformSH.png)
 ![April AQAvit Triage](54PlatformsSH.png)